A to Z Resources for Faculty

 The college hosts retreats to support curriculum and faculty development and advance the collective work of the college.
 These are announced in advance to all faculty.
 The Washington Center for the Improving the Quality of Undergraduate Education also offers an annual curriculum retreat in the spring.
 Visit the Retreats web site for news of upcoming opportunities.

 Many faculty find that finite assignments away from teaching are rewarding and provide for important professional growth.
-The college offers faculty one-year, full-time assignments as members of the Library reference team, and two-year full-time assignments as Academic Advisors.
+Faculty can serve as a full-time Academic Advisor for one year.
 Contact a curriculum dean for more information about these opportunities.
 Faculty may also be eligible for longer term administrative assignments as academic dean or director of a graduate program.
 If this work interests you, contact the Provost's office.

 Sabbaticals (professional leave)